FIE Basic Level 1

 From Unit to Group: learning to understand the concept of number and the cardinality of number.

-Organisation of Dots: learning how to inhibit impulsiveness, search systematically, transport visual images, develop strategies and develop precision and accuracy.
+Organisation of Dots: learning how to inhibit impulsiveness, to plan, be systematic, develop strategies and be precise and accurate.

 Identifying Emotions: learning the language of emotions, understanding emotions in self and others and understanding emotions generated in social situations.

-Compare and Discover the Absurd A & B: learning to develop spontaneous comparative behaviour.
-Improving perception, precision and the ability to establish relationships.
+Compare and Discover the Absurd: learning to develop spontaneous comparative behaviour.

 Download sample Feuerstein Training FIE Basic Level 1 Course Evaluations [PDF].